Eauix/Super-Tux-Additions/Snow-Covering-Tileset/Readme.md

 * Removed unnecessary attribute and data sections

+* Made the 5 coins sprite rotate at the same speed as the normal coin

 * Fixed the warning spam regarding autotile masks in all packed snow tilesets

   ![image](https://github.com/user-attachments/assets/c3104a18-932d-4af7-aa23-a9525bfed291)